Skip to main content

 Discuss the dangers of overspending on potential partners to impress.

-Singles seeking a significant other are pumping the breaks on dating in the face of rising inflation — yet another blow to their love lives after the Covid-19 pandemic temporarily relegated the dating game to the virtual realm.
+Singles seeking a significant other are pumping the breaks on pricey dates in the face of higher inflation.

 The cost of dating